drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 Starting the run
 -------------

 Once the ensemble is fully installed, and  ensemble spinup is complete (if using method 2 above), initiating the CHEEREIO run is simple.
 Navigate to the Ensemble Runs Directory (see the :ref:`Guide to the Ensemble Directory` entry for details on ensemble directory structure).
 Then, execute the ``run_ens.sh`` script with the command ``nohup bash run_ens.sh &``.
 That's it!
+Note that CHEEREIO will use the copy of code (and the ens_config.json file) stored in the CHEEREIO subdirectory of the ensemble directory, not the original code directory you cloned from GitHub.

 .. _Monitoring run: